Trauma-Informed Care / Trauma-Responsive School

 At Paladin, we have made a conscious decision to address the fact that many of our students have experienced emotional distress and childhood trauma.
 In 2012, we began incorporating the Adverse Childhood Experiences Study (ACES) into school programming in an effort to help foster our students’ innate resiliency.

-The ACEs Study was administered by the Centers for Disease Control to explore the difficulties people face in adulthood when they suffer Adverse Childhood Experiences (ACEs).
-The study found that when a child suffers from adverse experiences (traumatic events), they are more likely to suffer from chronic diseases, abuse, mental health, behavioral regulation and have difficulty coping with adversity.
+The Centers for Disease Control utilizes The ACES study to explore the difficulties that people face in adulthood when they’ve suffered Adverse Childhood Experiences (ACEs).
+The study found that when a child experiences traumatic events, the consequence, without proper intervention, can lead to chronic diseases, abuse, mental health diagnoses, difficulty with behavioral regulation and have greater difficulty coping with adversity.

-One of the cornerstones of the Paladin approach is to address the difficulties that trauma and a high ACEs score (high amount of adverse childhood experiences) incurs on the lives of our students.
+One of the cornerstones of the Paladin approach is to mitigate the harm caused by trauma and a high ACEs score (high amount of adverse childhood experiences).

-We value supporting our students in more than just academics.
-To meet these emotional and social needs, Paladin has created a student-centered, trauma-sensitive care community where all staff are trained in Trauma-Informed Care.
+We strongly believe in supporting our students in more than just academics.
+To meet their emotional and social needs, Paladin has created a student-centered, trauma-responsive community where all staff are trained in Trauma-Informed Care.
 By understanding the impacts of trauma, we have developed a safe and supportive environment where positive student relationships are paramount.
 By cultivating an environment of inclusion and acceptance, students develop the confidence to further their learning.
-We recognize the hardships that our students face.
 Students’ social and emotional needs are met by a diverse group of mental health professionals with a focus on overcoming adversity and building resiliency.
-We utilize support seminars and comprehensive mental health services to assist our students in all areas of their lives.
-To better support the behavioral needs our our students, Paladin utilizes a restorative practice model to bring issues and conflicts by holding students accountable for their actions and working together to repair the harm that occurred.
+We utilize support seminars and mental health services to assist our students in all areas of their lives.
+To better support the behavioral needs our our students, Paladin utilizes a restorative practice model to resolve issues and conflicts by holding students accountable for their actions and working together to repair the harm that occurred.

 We know that if a student’s basic needs are not being met, they are going to have a difficult time focusing on their academics.
-In addition to administering the ACES assessment to all students, we also administer our own supplemental questions that we believe impact student achievement.
-Combined with the official survey, we call this the ACES Plus.
+In addition to administering the ACES assessment to all students, we also ask supplemental questions that address other childhood adversity which might impact student achievement.
+Combined with the official survey, we call this the ACES Plus Survey.

 A report on Paladin’s Trauma-Sensitive approach was published in December of 2016 by American Public Media.
 To read that article and listen to an accompanying podcast with teacher and student interviews follow the link below: